-Competition can also be intimidating and a barrier to success.
+Competition can also be an intimidating barrier to success.
 “Don’t succumb to easy dismissal of your competitors.
-From bitter experience, competition is far more intense than you ever appreciate when you’re in one of these companies,” advised Kevin Johnson, co-founder and Partner at the British life sciences investor Medicxi.
+From bitter experience, competition is far more intense than you ever appreciate when you’re in one of these companies,” advised Kevin Johnson, co-founder and partner at the British life sciences investment firm Medicxi.

-Even after ensuring a certain scientific approach has potential, in science even the brightest ideas can end up leading nowhere.
+Even after ensuring a certain approach has potential, in science even the brightest ideas can end up leading nowhere.
 Something that works in animal models might not work when tested in humans.
-There’s no one to blame for it, but there are ways to minimize the damage that it does.
+There’s no one to blame for it, but there are ways to minimize the damage.